aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/text-and-fonts/_index.md

 ### [Working with Installed Fonts in Aspose.Drawing](./installed-fonts/)
 Explore the power of Aspose.Drawing for .NET in manipulating installed fonts.
 Enhance your image‑processing skills with this comprehensive tutorial.

-## Frequently Asked Questions

-**Q: Can I use Aspose.Drawing to generate images on a web server without installing extra fonts?**
-A: Yes.
-You can embed custom fonts directly in your code or rely on the system’s installed fonts.
-The library works in headless environments such as ASP.NET Core.

-**Q: Does hinting affect performance on large batches of images?**
-A: Hinting adds a small overhead, but the visual benefit usually outweighs the cost.
-For high‑throughput scenarios, you can toggle `TextRenderingHint` per image.

-**Q: Is there a limit to the image size or text length I can render?**
-A: The only practical limits are the available memory and the underlying graphics surface.
-Aspose.Drawing can handle very large canvases (e.g., 10,000 × 10,000 px) if the server has enough RAM.

-**Q: How do I ensure the generated image matches my brand’s color palette?**
-A: Use `SolidBrush` or `LinearGradientBrush` with exact ARGB values when drawing text.
-You can also store brand colors in a configuration file and reference them programmatically.

-**Q: Do I need a commercial license for development?**
-A: A free evaluation license is available for testing.
-For production deployments, a commercial license is required to remove evaluation watermarks and unlock full functionality.

 ## Additional FAQ

 **Q: How can I **add text watermark** to an existing photo?**